LISTEN | Years of exercise pay off as retired doctor, 89, volunteers to give jabs

 When Seedat heard about the vaccination site, he “immediately” volunteered.

-“They appreciated a doctor being around while other nurses and paramedics are also doing the work,” he says.
+“They appreciated a doctor being around... nurses and paramedics are also doing the work,” he says.

 He vaccinates between 30 and 40 people on days on which he is not tied up or busy with other commitments.